 There are two problems with that.
 First, the computer stores some trouble codes in short term memory and some in permanent memory.
 Each manufacturer's computer stores generic trouble codes, but they also store codes that are specific to their brand.

 A cheap, generic scan tool, like you can buy online or that the auto parts store uses, doesn't have the ability to retrieve long-term storage or manufacturer specific codes.
-Your Brooklyn Park, MN, service center has spent a lot of money on high-end scan tools and software to do a deep retrieval of information from your engine control computer.
+Your PRINCETON, MN, service center has spent a lot of money on high-end scan tools and software to do a deep retrieval of information from your engine control computer.

 The second problem is that once you've got the information, do you know what to do with it?
 For example, a very common trouble code comes up when the reading on the oxygen sensor is out of whack.